 what is the homestead exemption in illinois if there is 4 names on the deed?
 I know illinois allows $15,000 for single and $30,000 for married, but it doesnt really specify for too much of anything else

 735 ILCS 5/12-901 provides that "If 2 or more individuals own property that is exempt as a homestead, the value of the exemption of each individual may not exceed his or her proportionate share of $30,000 based upon percentage of ownership."
-This Section further provides that it" is not applicable...Read more »
+This Section further provides that it" is...Read more »

 Your neighbor most likely will order a survey for the buyer of their property.
 However, your neighbor (or the buyer or their property) is under no obligation to share that survey with you.
 The new buyer may purchase the property, aware that the fence encroaches on your property.
 If you are...Read more »